pcluse/Restart/README.md

 # Restart
 Simple application which asks if you want to restart the computer or not.
-Matches theme on notifications
+Matches theme on notifications.
+Clicking Restart will restart the computer.

 ![A picture of the window](Restart.png)